Modernly designed attic bathroom in Barrow Hill

 What kind of loft conversions are there?

-Dormer attic conversions are less expensive than mansard or hip-to-gable conversions, however will still include a bargain of extra headroom and floor area.
+Dormer attic conversions are less expensive than mansard or hip-to-gable conversions, however will still include a bargain of additional headroom and floor area.

 Hip-to-gable attic conversions work by extending the sloping ‘hip’ roofing at the side of your house outwards to produce a vertical ‘gable’ wall, producing more internal loft area.
 This type of conversion will only deal with detached or semi-detached homes, as it requires a free sloping side roofing.

-If you live in a detached home with sloping roofings on either side, you can build on both of these to produce an even greater large double hip-to-gable extension.
+If you live in a detached home with sloping roofings on either side, you can build on both of these to produce an even greater spacious double hip-to-gable extension.

-Mansard attic extensions run along the whole length of your house’s roofing and will change the angle of the roofing slope, making it nearly vertical.
-These tend to be the most pricey type of conversion, however will result in a considerable amount of extra area.
+Mansard attic extensions run along the entire length of your house’s roofing and will change the angle of the roofing slope, making it nearly vertical.
+These tend to be the most pricey type of conversion, however will result in a considerable amount of additional area.

 Mansard loft conversions are suitable for many house types, consisting of terraced, semi-detached and detached homes.